fbpx

 Click here for my full breakdown of what to expect at a luau in Hawaii.

-Where is the Voyagers of the Pacific Luau in Kona Hawaii?
+Where are the Voyagers of the Pacific Luau in Kona, Hawaii?

 The Voyagers of the Pacific Luau is located at the Royal Kona Resort on the famous Ali’i Drive.
 This means it’s within walking distance of several Kona hotels.